michaeljthacker/chrome-bible-speak/README.md

 - **Chrome Storage API** for persistent preferences
 - **Custom CSS** with aggressive specificity to work on any website

-## Project Credits & Legal
+## Attribution & Legal

-### Data Attribution
+### BibleSpeak.org Content

-This extension uses publicly available pronunciation information from [BibleSpeak.org](https://biblespeak.org) to display helpful Bible name pronunciations while you browse.
-BibleSpeak.org is the source of the pronunciation data and remains the owner of its content.
+This extension uses publicly available pronunciation data and links from **[BibleSpeak.org](https://biblespeak.org)**.

-This project is not affiliated with, endorsed by, or sponsored by BibleSpeak.org.
-It simply links back to the original BibleSpeak.org pages for users who want to view the source material.
+**Important notes:**
+- BibleSpeak.org is a separate website **not affiliated with or endorsed by** Bible Name Aid.
+- All pronunciation data and content from BibleSpeak.org is owned by BibleSpeak.org and their respective copyright holders.
+- This extension is a convenience tool that links to their publicly accessible content - we do not claim ownership of their data.
+- When you click pronunciation links in this extension, you are visiting BibleSpeak.org directly.

 ### Trademarks

-All trademarks and brand names mentioned are the property of their respective owners.
+All trademarks and brand names mentioned (including "BibleSpeak") are the property of their respective owners.
 They are used here solely for identification and descriptive purposes.

 ### Privacy

 This extension does not collect, store, or transmit any personal data.
 All processing occurs locally in your browser.
+See our full [Privacy Policy](PRIVACY_POLICY.md) for details.

 ## License